 Frequently, there is more than one lien on a home.
 The homeowner chooses to place some liens, such as mortgages, on the property.
 Other liens, such as judgment liens, HOA liens, and mechanic’s liens are involuntary.

-When you take out a loan to purchase a home, you will sign two documents: a promissory note and a mortgage (or a deed of trust in some states).
+When you take out a loan to buy a home, you sign two documents: a promissory note and a mortgage (or a deed of trust in some states).
 The note is your personal promise to repay the amount that you borrowed.
 The mortgage gives the lender a lien on your home.
 The mortgage company records the mortgage in the county records.
 This is known as the "first mortgage" or "first deed of trust."
 (To learn more about mortgage terminology, see our Glossary of Foreclosure Terms.)

 Sometimes, a borrower needs two mortgage loans to purchase a property.
 For example, an 80/20 loan is a pair of loans where the first loan covers 80% of the purchase price and the second covers the remaining 20%.
 The mortgage securing the smaller amount will be recorded after the larger mortgage, and is known as a “second mortgage.”
 In some cases, the homeowner may also take out another mortgage or a home equity line of credit (HELOC) later on down the line.
 That mortgage would then be called the “third mortgage.”